 Part of my recovery was learning to see the good with the bad, because the truth is the world is pretty horrific at times, but it can be pretty awesome, too.
 With effort and the right tools, I learned to see the good in awful situations.

-Do you ever worry that something like 9/11 could happen again in NYC?
+Do you ever worry that something like 9/11 could happen again in New York City?

-I think part of me has worried about that every day for the past 16 years.
+I think part of me has worried about that every day since Sept.
+11, 2001.
 What I have learned, though, is that you can’t spend every day worrying about something that might happen, and watching the news or listening to people talk about new threats of something like that can make it really hard to hang on to that feeling of feeling safe and not worried.
 There have been attempts, a couple of them successful, in NYC and unfortunately around the world, to do something like 9/11 again.
 All we can do about it is be sure to reach out to help people or offer a kind word when it does, and focus on loving the people who are important to us as much as we can every day.